 Want to help?

-Although U.S. sanctions prevent U.S. companies from operating in Sudan’s oil industry, American financial institutions have been major investors in foreign oil companies that help the repressive government of Sudan fund its campaign of genocide and crimes against humanity against its own people.
+Although U.S. sanctions prevented U.S. companies from operating in Sudan’s oil industry, American financial institutions have been major investors in foreign oil companies that helped fund the genocide and mass killings in Sudan, and also in Burma and Syria.

 Research shows that the vast majority of Americans want their investments to be genocide-free.